 As I write these words, I don’t know if baseball will even have a Spring Training this year.
 But, as Catholics, we need to get in spiritual shape just the same.
 Indeed, Lent is our yearly reminder to not be complacent about our relationship with Jesus.READ MORE

-Believe it or not, this Wednesday is Ash Wednesday – the beginning of the Holy Season of Lent.
-Masses will be offered in our Church that day at 6:45 and 8:00 AM and at 12:10, 5:00, and 7:00 PM.
+This Wednesday is Ash Wednesday – the beginning of the Holy Season of Lent.
+Masses will be offered in our Church that day at 6:45am and 8:00am and at 12:10pm, 4:00pm, and 7:00pm.
 Ashes will be blessed and distributed at all those Masses.

 There are several ways of looking at Lent.
 Some people see it simply as a time of penance.
 We give up treats we like to show that we are sorry for our sins and want to do better in the future.
 This is a good way of looking at Lent.